simoneSantoni/net-analysis-smm638/README.md

 |      | - cascading failures                               |
 |      | Laboratory (NetworkX, Graph-Tool)                  |
 |  10  | Case study # 2 (associated with section 9 topics)  |

+# Guest speakers

+Throughout all the various weeks of the Term, SMM635 will host two types of guest speakers: ambassadors – former students of the BA program – and practitioners from several industries.

 # Prerequisites